zeljkofilipin/filipin.eu/_posts/2023/2023-07-31-career-development.md

 I wrote a draft for this article in 2018.
 It has remained a draft since then.
 The last responsible moment to publish it is long gone.
 I have many notes about the topic, but I do not think I am ready to write a post about it yet.
 But, since a few people have asked me to share the notes, I will do my best.

-I am very interested in career development.
-I have tried to talk about it at a Testival meetup in 2015 and Testival conference in 2016.
+I am very interested in [career development](https://en.wikipedia.org/wiki/Career_development).
+I have tried to talk about it at a [Testival meetup] in 2015 and [Testival conference](zagreb-stc-18) in 2016.
 (Tried means I've proposed the topic but it was not selected for the event.)
-I gave a five-minute lightning talk about it at a Testival meetup and the WebCamp conference in 2017.
-I led a session at the CITCON conference in 2018 and the Testival conference in 2022 (link TODO).
+I gave a five-minute lightning talk about it at a [Testival meetup](testival-31) and the [WebCamp](webcamp-zagreb-2017) conference in 2017.
+I led a session at the [CITCON](citcon-2018) conference in 2018 and the [Testival conference](testival-2022) in 2022.

 All three talks consisted of two parts.
 First, I would ask the audience what they think is a good way to develop a career.
 I would take notes.
 Only then, in the second part, would I share my thoughts.
 I did not want to influence the audience.
 Every time the result was different.
 The first two times I gave short five-minute lightning talks.
 They were short, but they helped me develop my thoughts.
 The last time was a one-hour open-space session.
 It was very different in many ways.